irisnet/irishub/docs/features/stake.md

 7. Evidence && Slash

-	The Byzantine-fault-tolerant POS blockchain network can work well assume that the Byzantine nodes possess less than 1/3 of total voting power.
+	The Byzantine-fault-tolerant POS blockchain network assume that the Byzantine nodes possess less than 1/3 of total voting power.
 These Byzantine nodes must be punished.
 So it is necessary to collect the evidence of Byzantine behavior.
 According to the evidence, stake module will aotumatically slash a certain mount of token from corresponding validators and delegators.
 The slashed tokens are just burned.
 Besides, the Byzantine validators will be removed from the validator set and put into jail, which means their voting power is zero.
 During the jail period, these nodes are not event validator candidates .
 Once the jail period is end, they can send transactions to unjail themselves and become validator candidates again.

 8. Rewards